Littleborough’s History

 Signal boxes

-What signalling was provided at opening and in the earlier days of operation is unclear but by 1891 there was a signal box just east of the viaduct together with an up (to Manchester) loop or siding and another signal box at the west end of the goods yard.
-This situation possibly lasted some 30 years but by 1908 the east signal box next to the viaduct had been replaced by a central signal box and 4 tracks had been provided.
+What signalling was provided at opening and in the earlier days of operation is unclear but by 1891 there was a signal box just east of the viaduct together.
+At the station there was a loop or siding and another signal box at the west end of the goods yard.
+This situation possibly lasted some 30 years but by 1908 the box next to the viaduct had been replaced by a central signal box and 4 tracks had been provided between the Viaduct and Summit.
 The OS maps also show how the tracks provided at the station changed over time.
-The 3rd platform at Littleborough was taken out of use in 1969 and later signalling was controlled by Preston Power Box with Littleborough Station signal box abolished in October 1971.
+The 3rd platform at Littleborough was taken out of use in 1969 and in October 1971 Littleborough Signal Box was closed with signalling was controlled from Preston Power Box.

 Littleborough Viaduct to Summit Tunnel